Some terms used in linguistics, language studies, language teaching and SLA research.

 Object: The object of the SENTENCE is usually a Noun Phrase in a particular relationship to the VERB of the sentence acting as ‘receiver of the action’; for instance the verb see requires an object see something; the verb give two objects give someone (indirect) something (direct)

 official language: language(s) recognized by a country for official purposes

 open/close: In phonetics the dimension in which the tongue position of VOWELS varies from the top to the bottom of the mouth is called open/close

 orthographic depth is the scale for alphabetic languages going from 'shallow' writing systems with close links between letters and sounds such as Finnish to 'deep' writing systems with more complex links such as English.

-phonology: The area of linguistics that studies the sound systems of particular languages is phonology, and is contrasted with phonetics.
-See Chapter from Inside Language
+phonology: the area of LINGUISTICS that studies the sound systems of particular languages is phonology, and is contrasted with PHONETICS.

 plosive: A speech sound made by blocking the air-stream completely with the tongue or lips, allowing the air to burst out after a brief moment, as in English /t/ tea or /b/ bee.
 See VOICE ONSET TIME.

 pragmatic competence: Chomsky's term for the speaker’s ability to use language for a range of public and private functions, including communication.
-See grammmatical competence
+See GRAMMATICAL COMPETENCE

 preposition: The category of grammar called preposition (P) consists of words like to, by and with.
 In UNIVERSAL GRAMMAR theory the Preposition is the HEAD of a LEXICAL PHRASE, the Preposition Phrase.
 When coming before a NOUN, the category is called ‘preposition’ as in in Basin Street, when after a Noun a ‘postposition’ Nippon ni (Japan in)